simon8800/top-battleships/THOUGHTS.md

 ## Questions

+How to connect backend and frontend?
+- Setup so that clicking a cell reflects on respective gameboard
+- Only change cell if the backend agrees

 What else do I need?
 - GameController module to orchestrate Gameboard, Ship, and Player instances
   - Waits for all ships to be placed onto the board before the game starts